 Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it → 300 words

 The BAWABALI is a compassionate community in Bali where devoted volunteers rescue defenceless stray animals to offer them a chance at a better life.
 I’ve worked with them for over a year to implement the automatic animal feeder I designed, and have witnessed their dedication to protect stray animals.
-Their mission to save animals in need regardless of the situation have made me become a proud member of this community.
-It has fueled mydesire to continue to create new tools and programs to help helpless animals.
+Their mission to save animals in need regardless of the situation resonated with me deeply.
+As a proud member of this community, I desire to continue creating new tools and programs to help more vulnerable animals.

-I was introduced to BAWABALI by my mentor Nicholas, who put me in touch with Cynthia, BAWABALI’s manager.
+I was introduced to BAWABALI by my mentor, Nicholas, who put me in touch with Cynthia, BAWABALI’s manager.
 I initially explored the possible configurations of the feeder design in several Zoom meetings with Cynthia.
-After several design revisions of my feeder, I took on the responsibility of overseeing the animal feeder project with the aim of reducing the amount of staff needed at their main shelter so they could rescue more animals.
+After several design revisions, I took on the responsibility of overseeing the animal feeder project with the aim of reducing the number of staff needed at their main shelter, so they could focus on rescuing more animals.

 However, the volunteers were reluctant about the project because they were concerned about the dogs fighting over the food.
 To assure them, I showed a recording of stray dogs in Oman contentedly chowing down the pellets from my prototype, describing how a larger feeding area would stop the dogs from being territorial over the food.
 This not only convinced them but also increased their trust in me, making it easier for us to complete the project and expand our animal rescue efforts in Bali.

-The BAWABALI community has given me the motivation to continue working on projects that help animals in need not just inelsewhere, but also throughout Indonesia and beyond.
-Additionally, this community has helped me to hone my leadership skills , which enabled me to become a leader who can addressed my team members’ concerns.
-I can’t waitcontinue contributing BAWABALI and other animal rescue groups wherever I go.
+The BAWABALI community has given me the motivation to continue working on projects that help animals in need elsewhere.
+Additionally, I was able to hone my leadership skills by becoming a leader who addressed my team members’ concerns.
+I can’t wait to continue contributing to BAWABALI and other animal rescue groups wherever I go.

 Hi Abian,